To main content

 Videos of people with disabilities using tech

 There is no better way to understand the importance of accessibility and inclusive design than learning from actual users with disabilities.
-Here’s a collection of our favorite Youtube videos where people showcase how they use assistive technologies like screen readers, eye tracking, zoom and switches.
+Here’s a collection of our favorite YouTube videos where people showcase how they use assistive technologies like screen readers, eye tracking, zoom and switches.

 I used switch control for a day